luntergroup/smcsmc/performance/readme.md

 cgatreport-test --path=trackers -t TrackerConstPopSize.ConstpopsizeLengthdependence -r sb-box-plot -o yrange=4000,20000
 ```

 To view the full document, type `make html` in the `report` directory and point a browser to `report/_build/html/contents.html`.
+It seems necessary to remove the `_cache`, `_static` and `_build` directories, otherwise some cached data does not get re-made appropriately.

 ## Installation -- Linux